CodeFromAnywhere/react-with-native/modules/fs-util/README.md

 - if the pathstring is not a folder, returns the pathstring without the file suffix

 if the path doesn't exist: returns pathString witout last chunk (this would only work for file paths)

+## 🔹 Path

+unlike PathLike, this is only a string

+For now, we don't have a clear convention whether or not this string should be absolute or anything.

 ## canReadSync()